Leaf-Agriculture/docs/docs/configurations_overview.md

 [See this section for more information](#cleanupstandardgeojson)

 #### summarizeByProductEntry
 If set to `true`, Leaf will aggregate products with the same name and display only one entry per product in the summary.
-Area and totalApplied will be sum and rate will be the averaged.
+`area` and `totalApplied` will be aggregated by the sum and the `rate` by the average.
 This config is only for applied data.
 The default value is `false`.

 #### fieldOperationCreation
 Enables the creation of [Field Operations][2].
 The default is `true`.